-Formal Parent-Teacher evenings will be held remotely or face-to-face once a year for all year groups.
+Formal parent-teacher evenings will be held remotely or face-to-face once a year for all year students.

-An additional Remote Parent-Teacher Interview evening will be held in Term 4 for who are of academic concern - this is by invitation only.
+An additional, remote rarent-teacher interview evening will be held in Term 4 for students for whom there are academic concerns - this is by invitation only.